-- ¾ tsp kosher salt, (or use more according to your liking)
+- ¾ teaspoon kosher salt, (or use more according to your liking)

 - ½ teaspoon black pepper

 - vegetable oil or schmaltz, (for frying)

 - Grate the onion then potatoes with a box grater.
 Spin the mixture in a salad spinner until barely any water comes off from it.
 Wrap the mixture in a kitchen towel, then squeeze to release as much liquid as possible.
 Let the extra liquid sit for a moment, then gently pour it out, leaving the white starch that sticks to the bottom of the bowl.

 - Transfer the grated potatoes, onion, and potato starch to a bowl.
 Add eggs, matzo meal, kosher salt, and black pepper.
 Stir to combine.
 Use your hands to form the mixture into 12 patties.